4ait/bin_struct/README.md

     use BinStruct

     #all dynamic behaviour is callback
+    #if we are not specifying type_conversion this is always 'managed' also known as 'human readable'
     register_callback &data_length/1, length: :field

     #with fields you build shape of your binary data